-How To Use This Report
+☞ How To Use This Report

 This report is intended to provide basic information about the required features of Connecticut Partnership for Long-Term Care Insurance policies, and how the other features vary among the approved companies.
 This report reflects the company's most recently approved Partnership policies.
 It does not compare or discuss all features of every policy.
 In addition, this report reflects the various options available from the company, which sometimes includes multiple Partnership policies.
-Before you purchase a long-term care insurance policy, it is essential that you request and review a sample policy completely, compare it with other policies, and have all of your questions answered to your satisfaction by the insurance company, insurance agent, or by calling the Partnership's Consumer Information Service toll-free number 1-800-547-3443.
+Before you purchase a long-term care insurance policy, it is essential that you request and review a sample policy completely, compare it with other policies, and have all of your questions answered to your satisfaction by the insurance company, insurance agent, or by calling the Partnership's Consumer Information Service toll-free number in Connecticut 1-800-547-3443 (outside of Connecticut call 1-860-418-6318).